shanalikhan/code-settings-sync/README.md

 Summary is **enabled by default** which shows all files and extensions that are added or deleted on a single page.
 You may turn it off in order to make a upload and download process clean and quiet.

-Select Command **"Sync : Advance Options > Toggle Summary Page On Upload / Download"** command to Turn ON / OFF the auto download.
+Select Command **"Sync : Advanced Options > Show Summary Page On Upload / Download"** command to Turn ON / OFF the auto download.

 ## Create Public Gist To Share Settings